 Mayor Jamie Driscoll declared a climate emergency on his first day of office and all three of our local authorities have also declared climate emergencies.

-The North of Tyne Combined Authority are committed to work alongside our local authorities to ensure the North of Tyne is a leader in climate change education and the green revolution.
+North of Tyne Combined Authority is committed to work alongside our local authorities to ensure the North of Tyne is a leader in climate change education and the green revolution.

 In a world first, each state-funded school in the combined authority area will have the opportunity to train one member of staff as a UN accredited climate change teacher.

 The Combined Authority held a Citizens Assembly on Climate Change, giving our people the opportunity to voice their opinions on our climate emergency.